-A Few Tips for Shorter Turn Times
+A Few Steps to Shorter Turn Times

-- Order your appraisals electronically.
+- Always order your appraisals electronically.

 - With online ordering, you get automatic e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
 Ordering online is the single biggest time saver available to both of us!
 We don't have to manually enter information from a fax, and nor will you wonder whether we received the order.

 - Complete and accurate subject property data is crucial.

 - There's nothing like being one number off on the street address to unnecessarily interrupt an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
 Even a list of recent sales in the area is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

 You're always welcome to contact us if you have any questions about your property or an appraisal we're working on for you.

 - Let us know up front of the property's distinct details.

 - It's relatively easy to appraise a cookie-cutter house.
 Most of an appraiser's time is spent analyzing how unique details contribute to or detract from what otherwise would be a property's market value.
 When you order your report, let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's prone to flooding.
 These are things we'd find out on our own anyway, and knowing them sooner is likely to make your report arrive earlier.